 No!
 Students are expected to attend every class, every day.

 Here’s a scenario to explain how this works.
-At RPA (as on a college campus), students may have a class on Monday, Wednesday and Friday from 8 am to 10 am, then have a break from 10 am to noon, and another two classes at 12 pm and 1 pm.
-In between classes, students have opportunities to study in a lab, small group, or tucked away at a local coffee shop.
+At RPA (as on a college campus), students may have a class on Monday, Wednesday and Friday at 8am, then another at 9am, then at 10am they might have a break until noon.
+Maybe they have another two classes at 12 pm and 1 pm.
+In between classes, students have opportunities to study, take an outside break, or tuck themselves away at a local coffee shop.
 They may grab a bite to eat, take a walk, or consult an instructor about a sticky point in class.
-They may go to Centennial Park to get some fresh air or to the skate park to get some exercise.
+Or maybe they go to Centennial Park to get some fresh air, or to the skate park to get some exercise.

 Many students also have jobs, volunteer, or have internships during their “off time.”
 Not only does this help them understand the demands of the adult world, they can also earn credit for these real-life experiences.

 Starting their freshman year, RPA teaches students to use their free time productively.
 Choice and consequences are important lessons learned early on, helping them build a foundation for a successful and balanced academic life in high school and beyond.